abrz/TwiPN/README.md

 	www-data  your_hostname = NOPASSWD:/usr/local/bin/iptables_wrapper_script.sh

-Finally, in order to expire the temporary iptables rule you set up, your system needs to have \'at\' installed.
+Finally, in order to expire the temporary iptables rule you set up, your system needs to have 'at' installed.

-That\'s about all I think.
-Let me know if anything isn\'t clear.
+That's about all I think.
+Let me know if anything isn't clear.